metron-labs/secrets-manager/sdk/javascript/packages/gcp/README.md

 ## Features
 * Encrypt and Decrypt your Keeper Secrets Manager configuration files with GCP KMS
 * Protect against unauthorized access to your Secrets Manager connections
 * Requires only minor changes to code for immediate protection.
-Works with all Keeper Secrets Manager Python and Javascript SDK functionality
+Works with all Keeper Secrets Manager Javascript SDK functionality

 ## Prerequisites
 * Supports the JavaScript Secrets Manager SDK